qixininin/encG-reg/README.md

 #### Step 2.4 Determine m and k

-According to Eq 1 and Eq 2, server agent then determines m and k upon the survived SNPs.
+According to Eq 1 and Eq 2, central site then determines m and k upon the survived SNPs.
 The number of shared SNPs are enough for identifying 1-degree relatedness, we would offer a list of 500 shared SNPs, whose m_e is 477 and the corresponding minimal number of k is 757.

-Server agent will send GenerateRandMat.R, random seed, k, an SNP list, and 1KG-CHN binary format files to each collaborator.
+central site will send GenerateRandMat.R, random seed, k, an SNP list, and 1KG-CHN binary format files to each collaborator.

 ### Step 3 Encrypt genotype matrix